| AGREEMENT STATE REPORT - STOLEN MOISTURE DENSITY GAUGE|

-The following information was received from the state of Kentucky via email:
+The following was received from the California Department of Public Health - Radiologic Health Branch (RHB) via email:

 Sources that are "Less than IAEA Category 3 sources," are either sources that are very unlikely to cause permanent injury to individuals or contain a very small amount of radioactive material that would not cause any permanent injury.
 Some of these sources, such as moisture density gauges or thickness gauges that are Category 4, the amount of unshielded radioactive material, if not safely managed or securely protected, could possibly - although it is unlikely - temporarily injure someone who handled it or were otherwise in contact with it, or who were close to it for a period of many weeks.
 For additional information go to http://www-pub.iaea.org/MTCD/publications/PDF/Pub1227_web.pdf